Brooke Becher

 A Google Pixel screen and Apple iPhone screen sitting side by side.

 The Pixel 10 weaves artificial intelligence into every touchpoint, redefining what a smartphone can do.
-Now, with the iPhone 17 fast approaching, the battle is on to see who will stake their claim in the AI-first era.
+Now, with the release of the iPhone 17, the battle is on to see who will stake their claim in the AI-first era.

 An open cloche revealing a pixelated box with a question mark over it.